looker-open-source/extension-template-kitchensink/README.md

 ##### Auth0 OAUTH2 setup

-The Auth0 OAUTH2 mechanism uses the PKCE flow.
+The Auth0 OAUTH2 mechanism uses the PKCE flow with secret key and code challenge.
 Create a [Auth0 account](https://auth0.com).
 Add the Auth0 client id and base URL to your .env file

 ```
 AUTH0_CLIENT_ID=Auth0 Client id